Hogan’s decision to reopen Maryland surprised local officials, business leaders

 The reopening decision could increase pressure on the state’s largest school systems to speed their reopening plans, as frustrated parents watch businesses, restaurants and houses of worship operate at or near full capacity.

-But Prince George’s County said Thursday that it will not modify its decision to reopen in April with a hybrid approach that will bring most students to campus two days a week.
-Montgomery County, which started bringing back small groups of students this month, could discuss Hogan’s order at a board of education meeting Thursday.
+But Prince George’s County said Wednesday that it will not modify its decision to reopen in April with a hybrid approach that will bring most students to campus two days a week.
+Montgomery County, which started bringing back small groups of students this month, could discuss Hogan’s order at a Board of Education meeting Thursday.

 When Hogan imposed a broad “stay-at-home” order last March, in concert with D.C. and Virginia, the state was reporting just under 200 new coronavirus cases a day.